 \section{Conclusion}

 In this paper, we introduced several models of computation to analyze the complexity of problems with respect to semirings.
-In particular, we adapted BSS-machines and arithmetic circuits for semirings to generalize previously established models for computation with fields or rings.
-We then characterized the complexity of the model checking and evaluation problem of first-order logic with semiring semantics using these models.
+In particular, we adapted BSS machines and arithmetic circuits for semirings to generalize previously established models for computation with fields or rings.
+We then characterized the complexity of the model checking and evaluation problems of first-order logic with semiring semantics using these models.
 The work in establishing a complexity theory started here gives rise to an abundance of further research directions.

 Continuing from the model checking question, other possible connections between semiring logics and sequential computation merit investigation.
 In particular, the well-known theorem by Fagin, establishing a connection between second-order logic and NP~\cite{fagin1974generalized}, which has been adapted to BSS machines and logics over the real numbers by Grädel and Meer~\cite{DBLP:conf/stoc/GradelM95}, warrants analysis with respect to semirings.